 Wisconsin auto insurance requirements

-Drivers in Wisconsin must buy two types of auto insurance: Liability and uninsured motorist coverage.
+Car owners in Wisconsin must buy two types of auto insurance for their vehicles: Liability and uninsured motorist coverage.
 But you may want more insurance than what the state requires.
 Let's look at the options in Wisconsin so you can choose the right insurance for you.

 Minimum liability insurance:

 Liability insurance is required in Wisconsin.
 It pays others for damage and injuries you cause in an accident.
 If you buy only a low level of coverage, you could find yourself being sued for what your insurance doesn't pay for.
 The minimum Wisconsin liability coverage limits are: